 2025: A Year in Review

-The past twelve months have been one of growth and excitement at the Geoffrey Bawa and Lunuganga Trusts.
-The new dedicated Bawa Space on Horton Place has allowed the Trust to grow both internally and externally, with increased public outreach and engagement.
-In addition to extensive archival and conservation work, the Trust continues its mission to further the fields of art, architecture, and ecology by encouraging dialogue and promoting knowledge sharing through public events, academic collaborations, and professional partnerships.
+The past twelve months marked a period of growth and transition for the Geoffrey Bawa and Lunuganga Trusts.
+The opening of the dedicated Bawa Space on Horton Place enabled the consolidation of the Trust’s work and expanded its public presence.
+Alongside extensive archival and conservation activity, the Trust continued its mission to further the fields of art, architecture, and ecology through dialogue and knowledge sharing across public programmes, academic collaborations, and professional partnerships.

 The year opened with the Design in the Moment exhibition, followed by the ongoing Ways of Knowing exhibition, open through March 2026.
 Both exhibitions supported regular public programming, including monthly curatorial tours, workshops, lectures, children’s events, and other programming.